SvetLuna-Lab/3I-ATLAS-cascade-lab/README.md

+### Second octave and a “missing” note between F♯ and G

+In the extended (private) cascade map — which corresponds to the **second octave** of the treble clef — I treat the scale as slightly richer than the standard Western twelve–tone system.

+Conceptually, there is a **hypothetical additional note** between **F♯** and **G** in this second octave:

+- it behaves like a separate cascade level,
+- it appears as a “pocket” or “chest” zone in the spiral of the treble clef,
+- it is linked to states that are felt in experience but are not yet encoded in any conventional musical or physical notation.

+This extra note is **not** implemented in the public simulator (the public cascade range in this repository stays within levels 1–23).
+Here it is recorded explicitly as a **research hypothesis** about the structure of the second-octave cascades, not as a claim about standard music theory.

 ## 4. Observation logs and cascade annotation

 For external events (e.g. 3I/ATLAS briefings) the project uses CSV logs under data/observations/.